-- 7.3.1 Improve the flexibility and responsiveness of new and existing service models to better meet the specific needs of children and young people across the region. - Establish a headspace centre in the Hawkesbury LGA. - Implement enhancement and integration of existing headspace services to deliver three interlinked supports covering student placement, boosting GP capacity, and enhancing psychiatry. - Establish a Head to Health Kids Hub in the Penrith LGA. - 7.3.2 Ensure programs and services are developed to empower parents of young people to address their own mental health concerns, thereby maximising the potential for healthy childhood development.
+- 7.3.1 Improve the flexibility and responsiveness of new and existing service models to better meet the specific needs of children and young people across the region. - 7.3.2 Ensure programs and services are developed to empower parents of young people to address their own mental health concerns, thereby maximising the potential for healthy childhood development.

-- 7.3.3 In collaboration with young people, design youth services to specifically improve the health literacy of young people and ensure they and their families are well-informed with reliable and credible information about services, including those in the digital sphere. - 7.3.4 In collaboration with young people, develop youth-specific suicide prevention services to address the increasing prevalence of suicidality and self-harm. - 7.3.5 Increase awareness of targeted parenting support services that support the perinatal and early childhood period, particularly in the first 2002 days of life.
+- 7.3.3 In collaboration with young people, design youth services to specifically improve the health literacy of young people and ensure they and their families are well-informed with reliable and credible information about services, including those in the digital sphere. - 7.3.4 In collaboration with young people, develop youth-specific suicide prevention services to address the increasing prevalence of suicidality and self-harm. - 7.3.5 Increase awareness of targeted parenting support services that support the perinatal and early childhood period, particularly in the first 2000 days of life.